MSIA/MSiA400_GrandTeton/msia400_GrandTeton_BuildChange_week2.md

 Once we finalize our feature vector we will move forward to the next step of developing a classifier that can predict Go/NoGo from the input feature vector of any image.

 2. In order to test our model performance on real world data, we will need labelled real world images.
-Currently the dataset provided to us is not labelled.
+Currently the real images provided to us are not labelled.
 So are we supposed to evaluate our model based on other techniques?